Help Us Restore the McKissick Mighty Wurlitzer Organ

 THE WURLITZER RESTORATION PROJECT

-During the renovation, he will remove the ‘bandaids’ and perform the major tasks necessary to return mechanical and electrical components to pristine condition.
+During the renovation, Jason has been removing the ‘bandaids’ and performing the major tasks necessary to return the mechanical and electrical components to pristine condition.
+He described the project:

-An additional set of bass pipes donated by Dr. Arthur Steffee will be installed during the restoration to provide those body-shaking vibrations in the lowest register that audiences love.
+ARCA is grateful for bass pipes donated by ARCA’s founder and former President, the late Dr. Arthur Steffee, that will be installed to provide those body-shaking vibrations in the lowest register that audiences love.

-Steffee bought the pipes at the time he purchased the Wurlitzer from Paul McKissick and prior to its installation in Lincoln Hall in 2005.
-They have been in storage since – and recently refinished by Dr. Steffee in preparation for their installation as part of this project.
+Steffee bought the pipes at the time he purchased the Wurlitzer from Paul McKissick and prior to the organ’s initial installation in Lincoln Hall in 2005.
+They have been in storage since – and prior to his passing he had refinished them in preparation for their installation as part of this project.

-They will be installed behind the player piano to provide the powerful lower sounds that move audiences in repertoire from John Williams Star Wars to inspirational hymns.
+The bass pipes will be installed behind the player piano to provide the powerful lower sounds that move audiences in repertoire from John Williams Star Wars to inspirational hymns and patriotic medleys.

 Donate To The McKissick Mighty Wurlitzer Restoration Fund